-On all stern drive models, both the engine and accessory circuits are protected by a large circuit breaker located on the engine.
 On all outboard models, the engine circuit is protected by a fuse located on the engine while the accessory circuit is protected by an inline fuse located at the battery.
 In addition, a fuse block for branch accessory circuits is located behind the helm panel.
 Wires are color coded to indicate which accessory each fuse services.
 Some items, such as radios and bilge pumps, may be fused individually at the unit.
 Auto float switches are fused at the battery.
-Wiring diagrams are provided at this back manual.
+Wiring diagrams are provided at the back of this manual .